danbev/learning-crypto/notes/seedwing/seedwing-policy.md

 use list::all
 ```

+There is a separate section on [CompilationUnit](#compilationunit) but I found
+it useful to talk about TypeDefn first.

-### Typedefn
+### TypeDefn
-`types` is a filed in a CompilationUnit and I'm not sure about what they are, we
+`types` is a field in a CompilationUnit and I'm not sure about what they are, we
 can see that it is a vector of `Typedefn`:
 ```rust
 #[derive(Clone, Debug)]